birkandurgun/Stock-Tracking-Project/README.md

 5. **Filter:**
    - Users can filter data by entering search terms into the required search boxes.

+6. **Login and Register:**
+   - Allows users to register and registered users to log in

 # Screenshots

 ## Sign Up and Log In